alsacreations/KNACSS/README.md

 KNACSS
 ======

 KNACSS is a minimalist, responsive and extensible style sheet to kick-start your HTML / CSS projects.

-It relies on common best practices and my experience on the topic.
+Designed by Alsacreations agency and used on a daily basis in production, KNACSS is not only a lightweight documented framework but also a CSS reset, adapted to every project no matter its size.

+It handles basic elements, box sizing, margins, floats, simple and complex aligns, positioning, layout grids, gutters, old IE fallbacks and last but not least responsiveness, everything automagically !

 Installation
 -----------